microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 // Warning: (ae-internal-missing-underscore) The name "neutralFillCard" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function neutralFillCard(designSystem: FASTDesignSystem): Swatch;
+export function neutralFillCard(designSystem: FASTDesignSystem): Swatch_2;

 // Warning: (ae-forgotten-export) The symbol "SwatchResolver" needs to be exported by the entry point index.d.ts
 //